payara/monitoring-console/webapp/JS_DOCS.md

 lastRemoteUpdate = number
 ```
 * `id` of `PAGE_SYNC_ITEM` is a page ID, `id` of the `PAGE_MANAGER` is the id of the HTML element
-* `onUpdate` is called with the pages selected by the user if dialoge is not cancelled
+* `onSelection` and `onDeselection` are called with page id whenever the page is selected or deselected
-* `onCancel` is called when dialoge is cancelled

 ### SelectionWizard API